 - More than 62% of Australian households own a pet.
 Of these, 38% are dog owners and 29% are cat owners.

 Violent partners can use abuse on pets as a way to control their victims, to show them that they are not afraid to use violence.
-Pets are at risk because they are an easy target to violent people.
+Pets are at risk because they are an easy target for violent people.
 They are also are at risk because hurting a pet is an easy way to hurt the victim.
-None of us want to see our pets harmed.
+None of us wants to see our pets harmed.

-Warning: Violent partners are usually controlling, which includes the use of technology to monitor the victims movements, web-searches, and phone conversations.
-Take care when looking for help and if possible, ask a trusted friend or family member to assist, to avoid being caught.
+Violent partners are usually controlling, which includes the use of technology to monitor the victim’s movements, web-searches, and phone conversations.
+Take care when looking for help and if possible, ask a trusted friend or family member to assist or use a library computer, to avoid being caught.

 Where to go for help: